“Guess whose birthday it is tomorrow,” I ask as I push the washcloth in a circular motion inside her ear.

 She glances down before she asks, “How old?”

 “How old would you like to be?”
-And a smirk forms on her face as I ask this so that only the right side of her lips move upwards.
+A smirk forms on her face as I ask this so that only the right side of her lips move upwards.

-“Oh sure,” she whispers but our eyes lock in a stare as we look at one another in the bathroom mirror.
-A smile is plastered on my face.
+“Oh sure,” she whispers but our eyes lock in a stare as we look at one another in the bathroom mirror, a smile plastered on my face.

 “Really?” she asks.